kevinzunigacuellar/portfolio/posts/en/make-a-markdown-blog-with-nextjs.md

 This is my second post.
 ```
+Let's go back to the root folder and look a for folder named **pages**.
 Inside pages create a new folder called blog.
-Inside blog create a file called [slug].js
+Inside blog create a new file named [slug].js

+For Next.js a file name with square brackets indicates that its a dynamic path.
+The name between the brackets will be used as a variable to generate new paths.

+We create a blog folder so the route of our new blog will be `example.com/blog/[name-of-the-post]`

-In [slug].js create a new react component name Post and define getStaticProps and getStaticPaths.
+In [slug].js create a new react component named **Post** and create two asynchronous functions: **getStaticProps** and **getStaticPaths**.
 ```
-/pages/blog/Post.js
+/pages/blog/[slug].js

 import fs from 'fs'
 import path from 'path'